dyne/sud/README.md

 [Pandoc](https://pandoc.org) is needed to render the README into its homepage.
 To make sure it is ready for use:

+1. install `gcc` or another C compiler
-1. install `dub` the D package registry
+2. install `dub` the D package registry and a D compiler
-2. install `pandoc` for markdown rendering
+3. install `pandoc` for markdown rendering
-2. make sure the `literate` git submodule is initialised and updated
+4. make sure the `literate` git submodule is initialised and updated
-3. type `make`
+5. type `make` or read the `Makefile` for other targets

 All the above should be possible on any operating system, if you don't know why is most likely because you don't know well enough the system